pdroalves/SimpleHistogramPanel/README.md

 How to use:
 -----------
-Your data should be add to HistogramBar objects (or another kind that extends HistogramBar) and these add to a ArrayList, that should be set on SimpleHistogramPanel through setData() method.
+Your data should be added to HistogramBar objects (or another kind that extends HistogramBar) and these added to a ArrayList, that should be set on SimpleHistogramPanel through setData() method.

 You can use TypeHistogram class as reference.

 Author: